esphome/esphome-devices/src/docs/devices/Nous-A8T/index.md

 ## General Notes

-Theis device contains an ESP32-C3 and ships with Tasmota firmware To flash it the device can easyli be dissasemblied by unscrewing the screw at the plug side.
+Theis device contains an ESP32-C3 and ships with Tasmota firmware To flash it the device can easily be dissasemblied by unscrewing the screw at the plug side.

 ### Example Configuration